IT'S NOT TOO LATE TO REPLACE OR REPAIR YOUR ROOF FOR WINTER! CALL US TODAY!

 50yr cap on a 50yr roof.

-We only install GAF hip & ridge cap to match the shingles colour and 50 year lifespan unlike cut-up 3-tab shingles.
+We only install GAF hip & ridge caps to match the shingles colour and 50-year lifespan unlike cut-up 3-tab shingles.

-If 3-tab shingles are cut up and used as capping on a 50 year roof they will look like above picture in about 10-15 years.
+If 3-tab shingles are cut up and used as capping on a 50-year roof they will look like the above picture in about 10-15 years.

 2. Nail Placement